-FlashGrid Cluster enables variety of RAC cluster configurations on Azure.
-2 or 3-node clusters are recommended in most cases.
-Clusters with four or more nodes can be used for extra-large (200+ TB) databases.
+FlashGrid Cluster enables a variety of RAC cluster configurations on Google Cloud.
+Two or three node clusters are recommended in most cases.
+Clusters with four or more nodes can be used for extra-large (500+ TB) databases.

 Multiple databases can share one FlashGrid Cluster - as separate databases or as pluggable databases in a multitenant container database.
 For larger databases and for high-performance databases, dedicated clusters are typically recommended for minimizing interference.